raghav2956/Cornell-University-ECE3400/index.md

-The Life of of my Robot
+### The Life of of my Robot in pictures and some text

 To check out the code, head over to my repository on [GitHub](https://github.com/raghav2956/Cornell-University-ECE3400)